 Find the right domains

-The power of private blog networks lies in the fact that the domains you should be buying already have high DA, TF, and CF. The domain’s age, link profile, and others determine the scores found in the metrics.
+The power of PBNs lies in the fact that the domains you should be buying already have some DA, TF, and CF. The domain’s age, link profile, and others determine the scores found in the metrics.
 Therefore, you’re not registering a brand new domain.
-By leveraging on its existing power, you can boost your link building strategy by getting as many sites to link to your landing pages as possible.
+By leveraging on its existing power, you can boost your PBN link building strategy by getting as many sites to link to your landing pages as possible.
 There are multiple methods of getting domains and here’s the order of getting them that I’ve used.

 Developing the site

-Why you should create private blog networks for your site
+Why you should create a PBN for your site

 Why you shouldn’t create private blog networks